rochelleterman/PS239T/03_python-basics/A_Glossary.md

 To apply one function to the result of another, such as `f(g(x))`.

 #### conditional statement
 A statement in a program that might or might not be executed depending on whether a test is true or false.
+Also called "boolean expression."

 #### comma-separated values
 (CSV) A common textual representation for tables in which the values in each row are separated by commas.